jaysylvester/citizen/README.md

 MVC Patterns
 ------------

-citizen relies on a predefined model-view-controller convention.
+citizen relies on a simple model-view-controller convention.
 The article pattern mentioned above might use the following structure:

     app/
       patterns/